chazzka/clanekforest/clanek.md

 Consider now a minified example with less datapoints.
 Figure X shows that the Px datapoint is assigned novelty.
 The whole visible space in Figure X is considered a range (precomputed in advance, based on the given training set), and it is now splitting as we go deeper in the tree.
-Consequntly, two types of nodes are created.
+Consequently, two types of nodes are created.
-S1 - a set of nodes with ranges, where input data occures S2 - a set of nodes with ranges, where not input data Again, each node is assigned a depth and the deeper the point is in the tree, the less probable it is for the point to be an anomaly.
+S1 - a set of nodes with ranges, where input data occures S2 - a set of nodes with ranges created as remainders of range splitting (these do not play role in novelty decision) Again, each node is assigned a depth and the deeper the point is in the tree, the less probable it is for the point to be an anomaly.
-The Px datapoint gets assigned the depth of 3, which is realatively small compared to the rest of the nodes., které mají nějaké data z minulosti
-This is a crucial distinction which makes the novelty detection possible.
+The Px datapoint gets assigned the depth of 3, which is realatively small compared to the rest of the nodes of S1, This is a crucial distinction which makes the novelty detection possible.
 In the example in Figure X the max_depth=5 was sufficient to distinguish novelty datapoint.
 The first node here is the experimentally precomputed range.